Promotion of Workplace Health and Safety

 - Lectures on health-related topics

-- Mental health counseling service by industrial physicians and contractors
+- Mental health counseling service and training programs offered by industrial physicians and contractors

 - Discounts on sports club membership

-- Financial support for employees receiving medical care to quit smoking
+- Financial support for medical care to quit smoking and anti-smoking medication

 - Financial support for preventing diseases (e.g., comprehensive health checkup, seasonal flu shot, elimination of Helicobacter pylori infection)